Planning a 5-day trip to London requires careful budgeting. You might think, how much does a 5-day trip to London cost?

 Let’s talk about where to rest your head in London without breaking the bank!

-Planning Your First Trip to London in 7 Days
+For more information on exploring London, check out our next post on Planning Your First Trip to London in 7 Days!

 Budget-Friendly Options: